StevenSalazarM/SafeStreets-Polimi/README.md

 # MarriSalaminoSalazar
-Software Engineering 2 - Project
+Project for the Software Engineering 2 course at Politecnico di Milano.

 ## The problem
 SafeStreets is a crowd-sourced application that intends to provide users with the possibility to notify authorities when traffic violations occur, and in particular parking violations.
 The application allows users to send pictures of violations, including their date, time, and position, to authorities.
 Examples of violations are vehicles parked in the middle of bike lanes or in places reserved for people with disabilities, double parking, and so on.